webbgroup/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

     - Retention can be as long as the user wants
     - Helpful for retaining the state of the database for longer period of time

+## RDS Auto Scaling
+    - Helps you increase storage on your RDS DB instance dynamically
+    - When RDS detects you are running out of free database storage, it scales automatically
+    - Avoid manually scaling your database
+    - Automatically modify storage if:
+        * Free storage is less than 10% of allocated storage
+        * Low-storage last at least 5 minutes
+        * 6 hours have passed since last modification
+    - Useful for applications with unpredictable workloads
+    - Supports all RDS database engines (MariaDB, MySQL, PostGreSQL, SQL Server, Oracle)

 ## RDS Read Replicas

 - Read replicas helps to scale the read operations
 - We can create up to 5 read replicas
 - These replicas can be within AZ, cross AZ or in different regions
-- The data between the main database and the read replicas is replicated **asynchronously** => reads are eventually consistent
+- The data between the main database and the read replicas is replicated **asynchronously** (Eventual Consistency) => reads are eventually consistent
 - Read replicas can be promoted into their own database
 - Use case for read replicas:
     - Production database is up and running taking on normal load